martinit18/nested_fit/README.md

 Input: (x, y, z, error z) TO BE IMPLEMENTED

-Likelihood functions available:
+Likelihood functions available (for data with error bars, Poisson statistics is assumed for counts):
 - `GAUSSIAN`: Default normal distribution assuming data likelihood.
-- `MOD_JEFFREYS`: Robust likelihood that does not assume a majorated error distribution.
+- `MOD_JEFFREYS`: Robust likelihood that does not assume a majorated error distribution (see Ref.
+[2]).

 ```
 200                 # Number of live points